 Sarvajeeve sarvasamsthe brihanthe asmin hamso bhramyathe brahmachakra prithagathmanam preritharam cha mathwa jushtasthathasthenamrithathwamethi

 This massive wheel of Brahma is pervaded by the Supreme Soul, the Immense One, which is the Cause of all, and the Life of all, and the Base of all.
-It assumes that It is separate for a while (as the various manifest beings) before being welcomed back by Itself to enjoy It's immortality.
+It assumes that It is separate for a while (as the various manifest beings) before being welcomed back by Itself and enjoys It's immortality.

-Some more verses which help in understanding the concept of Brahma, is placed at The Upanishadic idea of the Stuff of the universe - verses from the Bhagavad Gita
+Some more verses which help in understanding the concept of Aksharabrahma, is placed at Stuff and style of the universe

 The essence of the Vedas